TDEE Calculator: What It Is and Why It Matters

 Once you have your TDEE, applying it is straightforward:

-For fat loss: Eat 250–500 calories below your TDEE.
-This creates a deficit of 0.25–0.5 kg (0.5–1 lb) per week — sustainable without excessive muscle loss.
+For fat loss: Eat 250-500 calories below your TDEE.
+Use the Calorie Deficit Calculator to find your personalised target, this creates a deficit of 0.25-0.5 kg (0.5-1 lb) per week without excessive muscle loss.

 For maintenance: Eat at your TDEE.
 Monitor weight weekly and adjust by 100-150 calories if you drift.